rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 }
 ```

-While technically doable, this approach is often suboptimal.
+While technically doable, this approach may be suboptimal.
 In many use cases, the iteration space and the data storage are aligned
 (e.g., to `std::hardware_constructive_interference_size` or to the SIMD width)
 to allow for more efficient hardware use.
-The loop bound changes shown above break this alignment, affecting code efficiency.
+The loop bound changes shown above break this alignment.

-An alternative solution could use a hypothetical `reduce_first` algorithm
-as a serial building block of parallel `reduce`.
-As we noted above, though, that solution may also have performance issues.
+This may affect code efficiency.

 ### Other parallel programming models